This is Christ’s church.

 Length: Each worship service is about one hour.
 Rarely will worship run longer, except in the case of Baptisms, and sometimes it runs a few minutes shorter.

 We want to be diverse in many ways.
-We are very diverse in terms of age: Children, teens, middle-age and older adults worship every Sunday (although probably a few more middle-age than other groups).
+We’re diverse in terms of age: Children, teens, middle-age and older adults worship (more middle-age & older than other groups).
 The majority of people are Caucasian, but we desire to be more racially diverse.
+Parishioners are politically diverse – from very liberal to very conservative – but politics do not arise as a topic in worship.
 We sing hymns from many different eras, denominations and countries, with the majority from the Lutheran heritage.

 Special needs: There are 4 marked, “handicapped” parking spaces in a prominent location.
 The “handicapped” restroom is in the church office.
 We offer large-print bulletins and hearing devices (ear-bud for one ear), just ask one of the ushers.
 There are a few spaces cut out at pew ends for wheel-chairs.
 We are pretty accustomed to people who make “their own joyful noise to the Lord” due to Tourettes, Cerebral Palsy, etc…